WojtekPachowiak/Snake_Pygame/README.md

 **BUG WARNING!**
-If you change directions to quickly it's possible to do a 180 degree turn during one frame which results in collsion with yourself and death.
+If you change directions too quickly it's possible to do a 180 degree turn during one frame which results in collsion with yourself and death.